AliSoftware/alisoftware.github.io/_posts/2015-12-05-the-opensource-experience.md

 Well, now that I've talked about my experience in entering the OpenSource world, I hope I made you want to do more OpenSource and participate!

-_Of course I'd welcome your contribution of one of my own OpenSource project, especially on [SwiftGen](https://github.com/AliSoftware/SwiftGen/) where there is tons of great ideas to implement to improve the tool_ 😉
+_Of course I'd welcome your contribution on one of my own OpenSource project, especially on [SwiftGen](https://github.com/AliSoftware/SwiftGen/) where there is tons of great ideas to implement to improve the tool_ 😉